AVI-SPL

-AVI-SPL is a multi-office provider of collaboration and audio video technologies, and managed AV services to businesses and organizations.
-The company installs equipment related to video conferencing and telepresence, digital media systems, audio, security systems, control rooms, and provides onsite staffing.
+AVI-SPL is an American company that provides multi-office collaboration and audio video technologies as well as managed AV services to businesses and organizations.
+The company installs equipment related to videoconferencing and telepresence, digital media systems, audio, security systems, control rooms, and provides onsite staffing.

-AVI-SPL is headquartered in Tampa, Florida, and as of April 2020, employed 3,000+ people among 52 locations worldwide, including offices in the United States, Canada, United Kingdom, Germany and United Arab Emirates, with a local presence in other EMEA, LATAM and APAC countries.
+AVI-SPL is headquartered in Tampa, Florida, and as of April 2020, employed 4,300+ people among 69 locations worldwide, including offices in the United States, Canada, United Kingdom, Germany and United Arab Emirates, with a local presence in other EMEA, LATAM and APAC countries.